 - a) The organisation shall determine the necessary education, training, skills and experience for each position within the organisation to ensure the work is carried out properly.
-These requirements are usually laid down in the job descriptions. b) When an employee does not (wt) most the requirements energified the properties. - b) When an employee does not (yet) meet the requirements specified, the organisation shall provide education or take other actions (e.g. on-the-job training or supervision by an experienced employee) to satisfy these needs.
+These requirements are usually laid down in the job descriptions. - b) When an employee does not (yet) meet the requirements specified, the organisation shall provide education or take other actions (e.g. on-the-job training or supervision by an experienced employee) to satisfy these needs.
 It is recommended to draw up an annual training plan.
-This can be a sheet of paper listing which employee will be taking what course, but it would be better to make a proper assessment of what training is needed to achieve the organisation's long - a proper assessment of what training is needed to achieve the organisation's longterm strategic objectives.
+This can be a sheet of paper listing which employee will be taking what course, but it would be better to make a proper assessment of what training is needed to achieve the organisation's long-term strategic objectives.
 This information can serve as the basis for the training plan. - c) The organisation shall evaluate the effectiveness of the actions taken.
 This means that the organisation shall determine whether the training provided has resulted in the employee acquiring the skills and knowledge necessary to perform the work properly.
 It would be logical to include this evaluation in the performance or appraisal review by the manager. - d) The organisation shall maintain appropriate records of education, training, skills and experience by requesting CVs from employees and keeping a list of which employees took what training, courses, etc. Some organisations also ask for diplomas and certificates of courses and trainings.
 However, in practice this often proves to be difficult and time-consuming.